Today’s #TBT sports blog rewinds the game clock to the 1970 NBA Finals.

 Despite a torn lower leg muscle, Reed’s courage to play on May 8, 1970 energized Knicks fans and inspired his teammates during Game 7 of the NBA Finals.

 The Garden erupted early in the game when the hobbled Knicks lefty center scored the game’s first two baskets.
-Though he did not play much during the remainder of the game, Reed’s heroics helped the New York Knicks defeat the Los Angeles Lakers 113 – 97.
-That’s when the Knicks captured the franchise’s first ever NBA crown.
+Though he did not play much during the remainder of the game, Willis Reed’s early game heroics helped the New York Knicks defeat the Los Angeles Lakers 113 – 97.
+That’s when the New York Knicks captured the franchise’s first ever NBA crown.

 That NBA Finals victory capped an incredible year for the under-sized Reed.
 At 6’9” Reed battled against the league’s much taller opponents like 7-footers’ Kareem Abdul-Jabbar and Wilt Chamberlain.